AEdgecombe/Data-Structures-and-Algorithms-DSALG-2023-24-/Workshops/workshop1.md

-# Introduction to Data Structures Applications: Stacks and Queues
+# Workshop One: Introduction to Data Structures Applications: Stacks and Queues

 Three keywords throughout the module: Efficiency, Trade-off and Tools